krzychuPLzim/ShutdownCalculator/README.md

-# ShutdownCalculator
+# Welcome on my repository!

-this repository is for people who like coding and here you can find Java Minecraft mods or c++ apps.
+this repository is for people who like coding and here you can find Java Minecraft mods or c++ apps. h